-Pipe bomb device found during alert
+Pipe bomb found in garden of house

 These are external links and will open in a new window

-A viable pipe bomb device has been found during a security alert in Newtownabbey, County Antrim.
+A viable pipe bomb has been found during a security alert in Newtownabbey, County Antrim.

 A number of residents were moved from their homes in the Arthur Avenue area at about 08:30 BST on Sunday.